ezsystems/commerce-documentation/docs/guide/order_history/orderhistory_configuration.md

 # Orderhistory configuration

-Order history uses semantic configuration, so it only exposes parameters that are allowed to be configurable.
+Order history uses semantic configuration, so it only exposes parameters that are configurable.

 However it is possible to [override this configuration per SiteAccess](overriding_semantic_configuration.md).
-When an event is thrown, before the configuration is used and you can implement a listener that changes this configuration. eZ Commerce uses this event to display [local orders](order_history_features/orderhistory_local_orders.md).
+When an event is thrown, before the configuration is used, you can implement a listener that changes this configuration. eZ Commerce uses this event to display [local orders](order_history_features/orderhistory_local_orders.md).
 See the [Overriding semantic configuration](overriding_semantic_configuration.md) to find out how to implement a new configuration listener.